yahyamohmuedpro99/summer-iti-training-course/week1/day1/PARADIGMS.md

 -   **How It Works**: Declarative programming specifies **what** the outcome should be without detailing **how** to achieve it.
 Here, the SQL query requests the sum of the `value` column, and the database engine determines the best way to calculate it.
 -   **Characteristics**: Focuses on the end result, not the process.
 The programmer declares the goal (summing values) rather than writing a step-by-step procedure.

+## Summary

+**Imperative Programming**: How to perform tasks with explicit state changes and step-by-step instructions.

+**Object-Oriented Programming**: Organizes code into classes that bundle data and behavior.

+**Functional Programming**: Focuses on what to do using functions and immutability, avoiding state changes.

+**Declarative Programming**: Specifies what the result should be without detailing the process, leaving execution to the system.